Join us in New Scotland, NY for our fourth annual 6.8-mile

 Participants will then march 3.1 miles down the Rail Trail—past the historic Hilton Barn—to the intersection of Font Grove Road.
 There, ruck marchers will “about face” and head back to the Legion, whereupon finishers will be greeted with a raucous catered after-party to commend their performance and collect all comestibles intended for donation!

-Our 6.8-mile Veterans Day “ruck march” fundraiser supports the Hidden Battles Foundation, the Food Pantries for the Capital District, and the Boot Campaign.
+Our 6.8-mile Veterans Day “ruck march” fundraiser supports the Hidden Battles Foundation, the Boot Campaign, the Capital Region Veterans Memorial, and the Food Pantries for the Capital District.

 HIDDEN BATTLES FOUNDATION